d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 > The framework reproduces substantial weak-field gravitational structure associated with GR, but it does not identify gravity with curved spacetime in the orthodox sense and it does not yet possess a fully closed gravitational field theory of comparable formal completeness.

-The framework therefore is not simply GR restated, but a distinct account that recovers substantial GR-like weak-field structure from a different physical basis.
+The framework therefore is not simply GR restated, but a distinct account that overlaps the tested weak-field observational record from a different physical basis.

 ## 6. The Importance of Distinguishing Recovery from Reduction